valmadera/SQL_project_data_job_analysis/README.md

 ```
 Here is the breakdown of the top skills for jobs in 2023:

+- **Wide Salary Range:** The country's average salaries span from $84,500 to $182,900 indicating significant salary potential in the field.
 - **Python and SQL:** These skills were the most requested with around 2,180 requests, showing the importance of SQL.
 - **Programming tools:** Mastering Python and then R is the way to go.
 Python is three times more in-demand than R, making it a great starting point.
 - **Cloud computing** The third most in-demand and best-paid skill is AWS, a cloud computing service, stating the increasing use of cloud services and the opportunity behind it.